When do Bees Come Out?

 Bee Season for Beekeepers

-During these warm months, beekeepers tend their colonies and prepare them for the time of abundant nectar – a honey flow.
+In early Spring, beekeepers work to prepare the hives for the time of abundant nectar – a honey flow.

-After the Spring excitement of watching for bee swarms, hopefully, the colonies grow and become productive.
+We watch for honey bee swarms.
 Most beekeepers try to limit swarming behavior – they would rather their hives make honey.

 Transitioning into the Inactive Season

-As Fall transitions into Winter, honey bees, bumbles and others will be getting ready for winter.
-Those that hibernate are busy insuring that queens are mated and ready for Winter.
+As Fall transitions into Winter, bees and other insects will be getting ready for winter.
+Those that hibernate (Bumble bees/wasps) are busy insuring that queens are well mated and ready for Winter.

-These queens survive Winter by hibernating under garden debris.
-They are ready to begin their life anew when warm weather arrives.
+They will be responsible for starting a new family next year – remaining mostly inactive until then.
 On a warmish Winter day, the bumble bee queen may nourish herself on a Winter blooming flower.

 Not everyone is a big fan of stinging insects, that’s okay.
 Perhaps you have a full blown case of apiphobia or severe fear?
-Or, you may just not want to get too up-close and personal with a honey bee.
+Or, you may just not want to get too up-close and personal with a honey bee or wasp.

 And yes, sometimes for public safety you may need to employ some tactics to keep bees away.
 Either way, you don’t have to spend the whole summer locked up inside the house.